QuantGen/symDMatrix/README.md

  all.equal(diag(G5),diag(G))
 ```

 #### Pending

-     - Replacement: function to update content of the matrix.
     - Add chunk:   function to add one chunk.
     - chol:        A recursive method to compute a cholesky decomposition
      - updateChol:  A method for updating a cholesky when a chunk is added